 The Mercy Action Project (MAP) is a community-based learning experience designed to support student learning while meeting community needs.
-Students in all programs (Certificate, Associate, and Baccalaureate) must complete at least one (1) MAP learning experience prior to completing their program in order to be eligible to graduate.
+Students in all programs (certificate, associate, and baccalaureate) must complete at least one (1) MAP learning experience prior to completing their program in order to be eligible to graduate.
 MAP is a tuition-free, non-credit, value-added, co-curricular program.
-MAP provides service opportunities that integrate the College's mission through an action-reflection approach that links academic learning, civic engagement, and personal reflection in ways that advance the mission of the college and highlight our Catholic and Mercy identity.
+MAP provides service opportunities that integrate the College's mission through an action-reflection approach that links academic learning, civic engagement, and personal reflection in ways that advance the mission of the College and highlight our Mercy identity.
 The Purpose of MAP is to:

-- Support student learning while meeting community needs in ways that advance the mission of Trocaire College - Promote student success by through community engagement, personal reflection, and academic growth - Encourage a college-wide culture of service - Foster citizenship, academic and social skills, and Mercy values - Be mutually beneficial to the student, community partner, and recipients of service
+- Support student learning while meeting community needs in ways that advance the mission of Trocaire College. - Promote student success through community engagement, personal reflection, and academic growth. - Encourage a College-wide culture of service. - Foster citizenship, academic and social skills, and Mercy values. - Be mutually beneficial to the student, community partner, and recipients of service.

-MAP includes the following components that correlate with our mission
+MAP includes the following components that correlate with our mission:

-- 1. Understanding the mission: A mission workshop (1 hour online) - 2.
-Living the mission: Service in the community (12 hours or alternative completion of projects listed on the MAP Moodle page due to any possible COVID-19 restrictions) - 3.
-Integrating the mission: Reflection on the service experience (final reflection paper)
+- 1. Understanding the mission: A mission workshop (1 hour online). - 2.
+Living the mission: Service in the community (12 hours or alternative completion of projects listed on the MAP Blackboard page). - 3.
+Integrating the mission: Reflection on the service experience (final reflection paper).